SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 * The global roles assigned to the user.
 * The [strength](/users-guide/getting-started/#change-password) of the password set for the user.

-To filter the list by username, you can use the text filter field at the left of the top menu bar.
+To filter the list by username, you can use the filter field at the left of the top menu bar.
 With the dropdown list you can filter by global roles.
+For details on filtering, see [Getting started > UI functionalities and features > Filtering](/users-guide/getting-started/#filtering).

 In order to apply the selected filters click **Apply**.